 The ideas behind HE plots extend naturally to multivariate multiple regression (MMRA).
 A purely visual feature of HE plots in these cases is that the \(\mathbf{H}\) ellipse for a quantitative predictor with 1 df appears as a degenerate line.
 But consequently, the angles between these for different predictors has a simple interpretation as as the correlation between their predicted effects.
 Moreover, it is easy to show visual overall tests of joint linear hypotheses for two or more predictors together.

-11.8.1 Example: NLSY data
+Example 11.4 NLSY data

-Here I’ll continue the analysis of the NLSY data from Section 10.5.1.
-In the model NLSY.mod1 I used only father’s income and education to predict scores in reading and math, and both of these demographic variables were highly significant.
+, I used only father’s income and education to predict scores in reading and math, and both of these demographic variables were highly significant.
+Figure 11.15 shows what this looks like in an HE plot.

 data(NLSY, package = "heplots")